-1. The MSCA will provide organizational, governmental, assistance and service to our members, to our clubs and to our guests through out the State of Michigan, in order that their relationship with The National Sporting Clays Association is a satisfying and mutually fulfilling experience.
-We also will co-operate with other organizations to foster growth in the clay target shooting sports with the goals of increasing our membership and creating good will among like minded people.
+- The Michigan Sporting Clays Association (MSCA) will provide organizing and governing service and assistance to our membership, our clubs and our guests throughout the State of Michigan, in order that their relationship with The National Sporting Clays Association (NSCA) is a satisfying and mutually fulfilling experience.
+We will also co-operate with other organizations to foster growth in the clay target shooting sports with the goals of increasing our membership and creating good will among likeminded people.

 Article I – Name

-The name of the corporation shall be the Michigan Sporting Clays Association, Inc. (hereafter referred to as MSCA) and is incorporated pursuant to the provisions of the Michigan Non Profit Code.
+The name of the corporation shall be the Michigan Sporting Clays Association, Inc. (hereafter referred to as MSCA) and is incorporated pursuant to the provisions of the State of Michigan Non-Profit Code(s).

 Article II – Purpose